 perfection and performance to and virtual total safety in cataract surgery.

-• This single instrument now allows surgeons to choose from three different methods to remove a cataract.
-These are:
+This single instrument now allows surgeons to choose from different methods to remove a cataract.

-2. The combination of ultrasound and oscillation energy provided by the NeoSonix® headpiece.
+- The combination of ultrasound and oscillation energy is provided by the NeoSonix® headpiece.

-4. New Ozil technology, ideal for hard cataracts and for sensitive corneas.
+- New Ozil technology, is ideal for hard cataracts and for sensitive corneas.

-5. The Infiniti system uses a sensitive intelligent high-end computer interface with digital control, and pressure sensors monitoring in real-time, enhancing safety.
+The Infiniti system uses a sensitive intelligent high-end computer interface with digital control, and pressure sensors monitoring in real-time, enhancing safety.

 What happens before surgery?